GoogleCloudPlatform/professional-services-data-validator/README.md

                         Row batch size used for random row filters (default 10,000).
   [--filter-status or -fs STATUSES_LIST]
                         Comma separated list of statuses to filter the validation results.
 Supported statuses are (success, fail).
 If no list is provided, all statuses are returned.
+  [--trim-string-pks, -tsp]
+                        Trims string based primary key values, intended for use when one engine uses padded string semantics (e.g. CHAR(n)) and the other does not (e.g. VARCHAR(n)).
 ```
 #### Generate Table Partitions for Large Table Row Validations